 Pochero Beef Soup (Php 320) for the adults and Chicken Inasal (Php 225, 3 pcs) for the kids.
 We were overwhelmed with the Pochero, but the meat was tender and the soup was soothing.

 We also had Grilled Assorted Seafood (Php 275) and Prawn & Vegetables in Coconut Milk (Php 210)

 |Grilled Assorted Seafoods|

 |Prawns and Vegetables in Coconut Milk|

-The Grilled Assorted Seafoods has whole squid, bangus and prawns.
+The Grilled Assorted Seafood has whole squid, bangus, and prawns.
 It doesn't look appetizing, but the seafood was fresh, that the oldies enjoyed it.
 I liked the Prawn & Vegetables in Coconut Milk as well. :)

-My mom and I enjoyed their fruit shakes: I had Watermelon (Php 60) while my mom had Mango (Php 60).
+My mom and I enjoyed their fruit shake: I had Watermelon (Php 60) while my mom had Mango (Php 60).